classicfoo/notething/README.md

-X Open dialog to be for all files by default (not just .txt files) X Reopen last file on startup variable (for debugging purposes, bool value) X After pressing F6, press enter to accept selected date on calendar picker
+X Open dialog to be for all files by default (not just .txt files) X Reopen last file on startup variable (for debugging purposes, bool value) X After pressing F6, press enter to accept selected date on calendar picker T Create a settings dialog
+T Create a mixin that makes sure that all dialogs are opened in the centre of the screen T Suppress default text widget behaviours
+	T Ctrl + K  # Delete line from cursor to end
+	T Ctrl + D  # Delete character after cursor
+	T Ctrl + O  # Inserts newline
+X Remember match case settings

 ## Bugs
 X tkcalendar doesn't open in centre of the screen straight away